fiorix/go-redis/README.md

 [Go programming language](http://golang.org).
 It's built on the skeleton of [gomemcache](http://github.com/bradfitz/gomemcache).

-It is safe to use by multiple goroutines, and will automatically make new connections to redis on demand - scales well.
+It is safe to use by multiple goroutines, and scales well by automatically making new connections to redis on demand.
 Idle connections stay in the connection pool until time out.

 Licensed under the Apache License, Version 2.0.